 Click Folders or Files to select the source data.

-If want to add files from network locations, click Share/NAS in the popping out window and then Add Share or NAS Devices to specify the path.
+To add files from network locations, click on Share/NAS in the pop-up window.
+Then, select Add Share or NAS Devices to specify the path.

 Then, click Proceed to execute the task.